Compare home mover mortgages in Ireland

 Can I keep my tracker mortgage if I move home?

-If you have a tracker mortgage and you don’t want to give it up, you may be able to continue on that type of mortgage when you move home.
+If you have a tracker mortgage and don’t want to give it up, you may be able to continue on that type of mortgage when you move home.

 This means staying with the same lender and the same or similar product terms as before.